-If the matter relates to criminal issues, contact the local police.
 Always get a police report when reporting a crime.

-Tourism services and products
+Tourism products and services

-For complaints about tourism services or products, contact your service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular Services Charter for what the Australian Government can and can't do to help you overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
 For consular assistance, contact the Australian High Commission in Nairobi.

 Australian High Commission, Nairobi

-Riverside Drive (400 metres off Chiromo Road)
+Riverside Drive (400 metres off Chiromo Road),

-Phone: +254 20 427 7100
+Telephone: +254 20 427 7100

 Fax: +254 20 427 7139

-Australia in East Africa
+Facebook: Australia in East Africa

 Check the High Commission website for information about opening hours and temporary closures that may affect service provision.

-If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the High Commission in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305, or 1300 555 135 within Australia.